 "He's not answering his phone.
 You're next on the recall roster."

-"Roger that.
-I'll get the platoon up."
+"I'll get the platoon up."

-"Welcome back Sergeant Sutter."
+"Welcome back, Sergeant Sutter."

-"Looks like you got in late.
+"Good idea.
 How was your leave?"

 "Time flies when you're having fun.
 Are you ready for war?"